vgw0711/NSTP-Server/README.md

 # NSTP-Server
-Network Security Course Assignment - To create a server which follows a simple binary protocol
+Network Security Course Assignment - To create a server which follows a simple binary protocol.